 Never a Dull Moment

 2. Fashion guru, Tim Gunn, often doles out advice to designers on Lifetime TVs’ hit show, ‘Project Runway,’ but he also is a voice for those who have experienced bullying.
-As a topic that hits close to home, because Gunn was the victim of bullying himself, he spoke out against cyberbullying, an unfortunate circumstance that ultimately ended Tyler Clementi’s life.
+Bullying is a topic that hits close to home for Gunn, as he too was a victim of bullying.
+Gunn spoke out against cyberbullying, an unfortunate circumstance that ultimately ended Tyler Clementi’s life.

 How so?
 According to authorities, Tyler Clementi’s sexual preference was male.
 As Clementi attended Rutgers University at 18 years’ of age, his privacy became invaded when his college roommate, Dharun Ravi, set up a webcam in their dormitory to spy on him.

-3. The ‘2008 Presidential Election,’ will forever be one of the most impressive moments in History, as the U.S. elected its first African-American president, Barack Obama.
+3. The 2008 Presidential Election, will forever be one of the most impressive moments in History, as the U.S. elected its first African-American president, Barack Obama.
 No matter where you were on November 4, 2008, you learned that Mr. Obama defeated Republican presidential nominee, John McCain, 52.9 percent to 45.7 percent.
-Obama currently holds the title of being the 44th U.S. president, he will hold this post a little longer, as he was recently re-elected for a second term in 2012.
+While Obama currently holds the title of being the 44th U.S. president, he will hold this post a little longer, as he was recently re-elected for a second term in 2012.

 4. Gary, Ind., is the birthplace of one of the most magnificent icons.
 Belting out songs on stage with his four brothers, from ABC’s to 1,2,3’s, then eventually embarking on a highly successful solo career, the ‘King of Pop,’ Michael Jackson, left us wanting to hear more of his great music.
 Sadly, the world said goodbye to Jackson on June 25, 2009; he died from cardiac arrest in his Los Angeles home.
 With a career that spanned decades, what’s your favorite Michael Jackson song?